 Try a Thundershirt.
 They are specially designed to apply gentle, constant pressure to calm anxiety, fear, and over-excitement in your dog.
 It calms during fireworks, thunder, separation, travel, vet visits, and much more with no training and no medication so your dog stays drug-free.
 Thundershirt comes with a money-back guarantee, so if it doesn’t work with your Morkie, you can get a refund.
 Check it out here.

 Give your Morkie a low dose of children’s Liquid Benadryl.
 For small dogs like Morkies, Yorkies, and Maltese, the dosage is quite low.
 Start with the children’s version of Benadryl, in liquid form, since tablets contain too much medication.
 DO NOT USE “Benadryl Elixir,” a liquid product for adults – it contains alcohol, hazardous for dogs.
 Instead, use the children’s liquid – NOT SUGAR-FREE.
 Use this handy downloadable sheet for correct dosage, and always check with your Vet before giving your dog any medications.

 HERE’S A HANDY CHART YOU CAN DOWNLOAD AND PRINT as a guide, and review with your Vet: CLICK

 Keep all exits to/from your home secure.
 By secure, I mean, take extra, extra precautions that your Morkie cannot access the door when you’re going in or out.
 You’d be surprised at just how quickly your dog can dart out the door if he’s been frightened by something like fireworks.
 When you’re opening your door, put your Morkie in another room, with the door closed, or have someone hold him.

 And finally, don’t baby your dog when he’s afraid, but don’t punish him either.
-One extreme or the other will only lead to more frightened behavior; instead, act normally as you give your Morkie a little bit of soothing.
+One extreme or the other will only lead to more frightening behavior; instead, act normally as you give your Morkie a little bit of soothing.